Please review the terms and conditions of the services for which you are registered.

 Scores for the knowledge and driving test will be reported to the Department of Licensing electronically within 24 hours.
 Passing the knowledge and driving test does not guarantee that an applicant will be issued a driver license.
 The Department of Licensing will determine if an applicant has met all licensing requirements.
 The Department of Licensing reserves the right to retest applicants who complete tests through Defensive Driving School.
 Retesting is done at random at no cost to the applicant.

 Refunds for Driver License Testing: Refunds will not be given for driver license tests.
+There are no refunds for anyone who applies but does not complete the drive test.
 In the event that Defensive Driving School cancels a scheduled test, the applicant will be given the option to reschedule the test or obtain a full refund.

 Knowledge Test: The knowledge test consists of 25 multiple-choice questions about traffic safety laws.
 Applicants must answer at least 20 questions correctly in order to pass the test.
 Applicants will be given a maximum of 25 minutes to complete the test.
 Applicants who arrive late for their scheduled tests will not be allowed to test.
 The knowledge test will be offered at specific times at select locations (please check our website for location testing times).
 For more information and to reserve your slot, please call our office at 425-643-0116.